 Step 1: Create an Account or Sign In

 Players with existing accounts can simply enter their username and password to sign in.
-New users will need to click our “Get Bonus" link on our DraftKings review page to take advantage of the best welcome offer from DraftKings.
+New signups will need to click our “Get Bonus" button above or on our DraftKings hands-on review page to take advantage of the best welcome offer from DraftKings.
 Next, type in your personal information, which includes name, address, e-mail, and more.
 Once you’ve received a confirmation e-mail, you’re ready to fund your account.

 Step 2: Deposit Funds